collective/collective.xmpp.buildout/README.rst

 * `collective.xmpp.core`_ which integrates XMPP into Plone (zero user-facing "features").
-* `collective.xmpp.collaborate`_ which provides collaborative editing, and
+* `collective.xmpp.collaboration`_ which provides collaborative editing, and
 * `collective.xmpp.chat`_ which provides instant messaging.

 More XMPP add-ons will be adoded as they are being developed for Plone.